We earn commissions from brands listed on this site, which influences how listings are presented.

 History

 Gold's rarity and beauty have made it a highly valued metal throughout history.
-Its earliest recorded use dates back to 4000 BC in Eastern Europe, where it was prized for its aesthetic qualities.
-By 1500 BC, the ancient Egyptians had adopted gold as a currency, using it to adorn their temples and tombs.
+Its earliest recorded use dates back to c.
+4600–4200 BC in Eastern Europe, where it was prized for its aesthetic qualities.
+By 1500 BC, the ancient Egyptians valued gold for wealth and accounting (coins were not used in Egypt until the Hellenistic period), had adopted gold as a currency, using it to adorn their temples and tombs.

 The Greeks and Romans also recognized gold's value, using it to mint coins and create intricate jewelry.
 The Romans, in fact, gave gold its chemical symbol, Au, from the Latin word for gold, aurum.